Dr-Nonsense/partial_residual_plots_lavaan/README.md

 # partial_residual_plots_lavaan
 This project contains one function that creates partial residual plots for single paths of SEMs created with lavaan.
 It may or may not work for you.

-The function creates partial residual plots for single paths of SEMs created with lavaan It can handle multigroup and multilevel models and deal with funky survey designs fit with lavaan.survey because I am fancy, it can also convert data back to its original scale (if you did your sem right, you scaled your data beforehand ;-)) and it can backtransform log and sqrt transformed y and x variables (it does so correctly if you log transformed them before the scaling, not after)
+The function creates partial residual plots for single paths of SEMs created with lavaan.
+It can handle multigroup and multilevel models and deal with funky survey designs fit with lavaan.survey.
+Because I am fancy, it can also convert data back to its original scale (if you did your sem right, you scaled your data beforehand ;-)).
+And it can backtransform log and sqrt transformed y and x variables (it does so correctly if you log transformed them before the scaling, not after)

 requried input:
  - fit   fitted lavaan object (this needs to be fitted with lavaan, not lavaan.survey!)